UPDATE AS OF 2021: We are currently suspending our classroom visits at this time. Feel free to reach out if you have any questions.

 If you are in the San Francisco Bay Area, we have a local team trained and available to do school visits, assemblies, and presentations.
 We can arrange for Skype classroom visits in other areas.
-Please contact us at [email protected] to discuss your needs.
+Please reach out via our contact page.

 This short video gives you some background into our programming and the autistic advocates who make up our school outreach team:

 Mighty League of Acceptance Autism Assembly